Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/index.md

 metadata:
   robots: index
 ---
+### Prepare a visual representation of your desired OpenDOOR Client Directory tree

+This will help a lot in visualizing the Directory tree and following hierarchy, structure and grouping.

 ### Can be done in two ways:

 * **Bulk Import Property Data:** This is the more user-friendly approach.
 DOOR Client Account data detailing the Properties hierarchy and structure is organized into a templated CSV file that will be passed as input to a dedicated API endpoint.